If a business is linked to a COVID-19 case

 Employers and business operators may become aware a case has been linked to them by:

 - an employee or other contractor notifying them that they have been diagnosed.

 The privacy and confidentiality of the person diagnosed must be maintained.

-If employers or businesses are concerned they may be linked to a COVID-19 case, they can seek advice from their local Public Health Unit (PHU) by calling 1300 066 055.
+Employers or businesses with diagnosed employees, or otherwise concerned they may be linked to a COVID-19 case, should seek advice from their local Public Health Unit (PHU) by calling 1300 066 055.

 What you need to do if a confirmed COVID-19 case has been linked to your organisation

 - Support public health authorities with contact tracing as directed: